Optometry Residency PG (10412.1)

 - Achieve a final aggregate (overall) mark of 50% or higher

 - Complete the e-portfolio submission.
 The assignment must be completed satisfactorily for you to pass the clinical placement.
-In the case of an inadequate or incomplete e- portfolio you will fail the placement and need to repeat the unit it is attached to.
+In the case of an inadequate or incomplete e- portfolio you will fail the placement and need to repeat the unit.

 This unit is not in the final semester of the course, and a supplementary assessment is not available.